 Co-Living Expense Splitter

-Start by entering the household’s recurring monthly costs.
-The calculator is meant for costs that everyone has agreed to share, not personal spending.
-Once you submit the form, it will calculate the total shared monthly cost and the equal per-person share.
-If any field is missing or invalid, the calculator will prompt you to correct the numbers before it produces a result.
+Enter the recurring costs your household has agreed to split.
+The calculator is for shared housing expenses, not personal spending or one-off purchases.
+Once you submit the form, it calculates the total shared monthly cost and the equal per-person share.
+If any field is missing or invalid, the calculator asks you to correct the numbers before it produces a result.

 Use the result as a monthly planning figure, a quick check before collecting payments, or a copy-ready summary to send in a group chat.
-If your utility bills change from month to month, you can keep rent and other costs the same and update only the utility amount as new bills arrive.
+If your utility bills change from month to month, you can keep rent and the other shared costs the same and update only the utility amount as new bills arrive.
+That makes the tool useful both for setting a stable baseline and for handling seasonal changes in household bills.

 What to enter